Truck Driver Resume Example

 You can highlight safety and efficiency, like: "Complete fieldwork 15% faster than previous seasons by optimizing equipment use."
 This helps employers see your impact.

-Mention teamwork and communication too.
+Mention teamwork and communication too, which are also important to address in a cover letter.
 Say something like: "Coordinate daily with a team of five workers to ensure smooth planting and harvesting."
 It shows you work well with others.

 Your education section shows employers you’ve got the basics to handle a tractor.
 Most tractor drivers start with a high school diploma or GED.